Special Notice for Certified Professionals Expiring March 1, 2021:

 Renewal Option 1:

-Earn 2.0 Continuing Education Units (CEUs) within the two-year certification cycle and submit a completed recertification application, The recertification application can either be downloaded or completed online in the Online Certification Center.
+Earn 2.0 CEUs within the two-year certification cycle and submit a completed recertification application, The recertification application can either be downloaded or completed online in the Online Certification Center.

 Renewal Application Fees